xalfeiran/HomeFlightDataContributor/README.md

 - MLAT disabled is fine for local visualization
 - Feeder benefits remain active if uptime & data quality are good
 - This stack is safe to run alongside production systems
+- fr24feed may start a 978 MHz (UAT) decoder by default.
+Outside the US, this process provides no data and can consume 100% CPU.
+Disabling UAT significantly improves system stability and thermal behavior.

 ## Project context & learnings